The new energy landscape for buildings will be enabled by e-mobility - May 2026 - Schneider Electric South Africa

 EV charging and the rise of microgrids

-The combination of EV charging, energy management systems and distributed energy is what defines the emerging energy landscape for buildings, which is decentralised, flexible, digitally managed and increasingly driver-centric.
+The combination of EV charging, energy management systems and distributed energy is what defines the emerging energy landscape for buildings: decentralised, flexible, digitally managed and increasingly driver-centric.

 |Tel: